-Table 6.2.10.3-Rural residential zone code - For accepted development subject to requirements and assessable development equire ements and assessable aevelopment Perf ormance outcomes Acceptable outcomes Complies Comments For a accepted development su bject to requirements and ass sessable developme ent Heig pht cons ding height takes into sideration and respects following: the height of existing buildings on adjoining premises; the development potential, with respect to height, on adjoining premises; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and site area and street frontage length.
-AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a Not applicable.
-This application is for a boundary realignment only.
-No new buildings are proposed.
-Outb ouildings and residential s scale PO2 Dom (a) estic outbuildings: do not dominate the lot on which they are located; and are consistent with the scale and AO2.1 On lots less than 2 hectares, domestic outbuildings do not exceed: (a) 150m2 in gross floor area; and (b) 5.5 metres above natural ground level. n/a Not applicable. character of development in the Rural residential zone.
-AO2.2 n/a Not applicable.
+Table 6.2.10.3-Rural residential zone code - For accepted development subject to requirements and assessable development

+Perf ormance outcomes Acceptable outcomes Complies Comments or accepted development su bject to requirements and ass sessable developme nt Heiç ght cons ding height takes into sideration and respects following: the height of existing buildings on adjoining premises; the development potential, with respect to height, on adjoining premises; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and site area and street frontage length.
+AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a Both lots will contain an existing dwelling house and associated outbuildings.
+No new buildings or structures are proposed. ouildings and residential s l = PO2 Dom (a) (b) estic outbuildings: do not dominate the lot on which they are located; and are consistent with the scale and character of AO2.1 On lots less than 2 hectares, domestic outbuildings do not exceed: (a) 150m2 in gross floor area; and (b) 5.5 metres above natural ground level. n/a Both lots will contain an existing dwelling house and associated outbuildings.
+No new buildings or structures are proposed. development in the AO2.2 n/a Both lots will contain an existing

-Perfo ormance outcomes Acceptable outcomes Complies Comments On lots greater than 2 hectares, domestic outbuildings do not exceed: (a) 200m2 in gross floor area; and (b) 8.5 metres above natural ground level.
-Sitin g elopment is sited in a ner that considers and ects: the siting and use of adjoining premises; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; opportunities for casual surveillance of adjoining public spaces; air circulation and access to natural breezes; appearance of building bulk; and relationship with road corridors.
-Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State-controlled Road; (b) 6 metres from a frontage to any other road; (c) 10 metres from a boundary to an adjoining lot in the 2 hectare precinct, 1 hectare precinct or the Rural zone or Conservation zone; (d) 5 metres from a boundary to an adjoining lot in the 4,000m2 precinct; and (e) 3 metres from a side or rear boundary otherwise. n/a Not applicable.
-This application is for a boundary realignment only.
-No new buildings are proposed, and the setbacks to existing buildings will increase.
-Acc ommodation density PO4 The Accc (a) (b) density of ommodation activities: contributes to housing choice and affordability; respects the nature and density of surrounding land use; does not cause amenity impacts beyond the reasonable expectation of accommodation AO4 Development provides a maximum density for Accommodation activities of 1 dwelling or accommodation unit per lot.
-Dwelling density is not altered by the boundary realignment.
+Perfo ormance outcomes Acceptable outcomes Complies Comments Rural residential zone.
+On lots greater than 2 hectares, domestic outbuildings do not exceed: (a) 200m2 in gross floor area; and (b) 8.5 metres above natural ground level. dwelling house and associated outbuildings.
+No new buildings or structures are proposed.
+Sitin g , , , PO3 Deve elopment is sited in a ner that considers and Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a Statecontrolled Road; (b) 6 metres from a frontage to any other road; (c) 10 metres from a boundary to an adjoining lot in the 2 hectare precinct, 1 hectare precinct or the Rural zone or Conservation zone; (d) 5 metres from a boundary to an adjoining lot in the 4,000m2 precinct; and (e) 3 metres from a side or rear boundary otherwise. n/a Both lots will contain an existing dwelling house and associated outbuildings.
+No new buildings or structures are proposed.
+The setback of existing buildings to the new boundary will comply. ommodation density I PO4 The Accc (a) (b) density of ommodation activities: contributes to housing choice and affordability; respects the nature and density of surrounding land use; does not cause amenity impacts beyond the reasonable expectation of accommodation AO4 Development provides a maximum density for Accommodation activities of 1 dwelling or accommodation unit per lot.
+The proposed development will result in a density of 1 dwelling per lot.